Feng Youmei

-Feng Youmei (Chinese: 冯友梅) is a Chinese academic and university administrator currently serving as Chancellor of Duke Kunshan University.
+Feng Youmei (Chinese: 冯友梅) is a Chinese academic and university administrator who served as Chancellor of Duke Kunshan University from 2018 to 2023.
 Feng previously served as Executive Vice President of Wuhan University and President of Tongji Medical University.
 Feng is among the few female university chancellors in China.

 Feng's prior scholarship includes research in the geriatric disease and cancer fields, along with health system reform.